minispooner/red-team-playground/README.md

 The Red Team Playground is a Dockerized vulnerable testing lab for learning and practicing Red Teaming concepts.

+## Want to Collaborate?
+1. Jump in the coversations on the Issues!
+Don't be shy :)
+2. Tip: run your ideas by the Issues threads before coding and creating PRs to avoid lost work

 ## Planning
 __Desireable features include:__
 1. Many vulnerable targets for practicing recon, exploitation, priv esc, C2